 Alumni Network

-When we say Roanoke is a family for life, we mean it.
+When we say Roanoke is a family for life, it's not hyperbole.
 Alumni who share your passion are there to help you get started in your career, and when you're established in your career, you'll want to help students too.

 During the course of your four years at the College, alumni can provide invaluable support, sharing stories of their careers, offering advice on what it takes to break into their field, letting you shadow them in their jobs, helping you improve your resume, coaching you through mock interviews, helping you find internships and connecting you to colleagues in their professional networks.